 Something else to consider is your time.
 However, you save on labor costs by not hiring a professional and purchasing the parts.
 It will take from a few hours to a weekend to complete the job if you take into account buying and replacing the springs as well as learning how to undertake the task.
 We would suggest that you also have a helper on hand, and they might require payment for their time, even if it’s just a few beers after the job is done!

 As we have already discussed, the safest and most efficient way to replace your springs is by hiring an expert.
-On average, the cost for spring replacement will be between $200 and $400.
+On average, the cost for spring replacement will start at $400 including parts and labor.

 A skilled garage door mechanic will quickly and efficiently replace the springs, so you need to weigh up convenience and expertise against lower costs.

 Garage doors are dangerous, which is confirmed by the statistics, with over 30,000 people injured each year.
 This isn’t just limited to injuries but deaths from garage door accidents.
 A garage door can weigh over 400 lbs; if the springs break, they can fall and become damaged or, in the worst-case scenario, result in injury or death.

 But the most significant potential danger is when the spring breaks and people without the right knowledge or experience attempt to undertake the replacement.
 This is why unless you are confident in your abilities and are prepared to follow safety procedures and use the right tools, leave it to the professionals.
 With reports of people being maimed, losing limbs, and even killed replacing garage door torsion springs, this is why we strongly advise you to consider your options.

 You should ensure that you wear personal protective gear such as safety glasses and strong gloves, ideally made from leather or some other durable material.